i-doit/knowledge-base/docs/en/system-administration/administration/download-center.md

 ## Usage

 The Download Center can be accessed via two routes: **Add-ons → Download Center** and **Administration → Download Center**.
 Once there, the available downloads are listed, ready to be downloaded via the Download button.
-The ZIP files are then installed using the usual process via the [Admin Center](../admin-center.md).
+The ZIP files are then installed using the usual process via the [Admin-Center](../admin-center.md).

 [![Tree view](../../assets/images/en/system-administration/administration/download-center/1-dc.png)](../../assets/images/en/system-administration/administration/download-center/1-dc.png)